Virginia Beach Volunteer Rescue Squad: Support

 The role of the support members is, in general, to support the day-to-day running of VBVRS and to meet any needs of the station that arise.
 Support members often help plan larger VBVRS events, such as the fund-raising Oyster Roast or Fund Drive, but also do much of the behind-the-scenes work that allows VBVRS to run smoothly and efficiently including vehicle coordination, supply management, office management and more.

 Leadership Organization

 With over 200 active members, VBVRS has developed a tiered organizational structure to ensure adequate dedication of time to each facet of the organization, both operational and administrative.
 Executive Committee officers are voted in by the membership, and operational and support officers are appointed by the respective captains.
-An elected parliamentarian oversees the meetings, and an elected advisory board helps guide the direction of VBVRS.
+An elected advisory board helps guide the direction of VBVRS.
 In addition to the positions listed below, sergeants may be appointed to assist with any aspect of VBVRS.